 The Stationers’ Company records are now available on ROLLCO, a site providing records of Apprentices and Freemen in the City of London Livery Companies between 1400 and 1900.
 You can visit the site here: www.londonroll.org.

 Robert Hooke - the man who measured London after the Great Fire of 1666 and claimed Newton stole his ideas about gravity - also observed the world through lenses and in his Micrographia of 1665 illustrated in the minutest detail the smallest things.
-Come and see his great book at the Archives Evening event 'Printing and the Mind: Seventeenth-Century Transformations' on Monday 24 April 2017.
+Come and see his great book at the Archive Evening event 'Printing and the Mind: Seventeenth-Century Transformations' on Monday 24 April 2017.

 Richard Bentley - the greatest classical scholar of his times and one of the most disputatious and vexatious of academics, constantly in litigation against his colleagues, but also the invigorator and re-organiser of printing in Cambridge who set the University on course to be a great academic publisher.
-Book now to see his work at the Archives Evening event 'Printing and the Mind: Seventeenth-Century Transformations' on Monday 24 April 2017.
+Book now to see his work at the Archive Evening event 'Printing and the Mind: Seventeenth-Century Transformations' on Monday 24 April 2017.

 Liber A is undergoing restoration and has been digitised.
 A previous restoration involving coating the pages has had to be removed as the coating had deteriorated through time.

 The Bibliographical Society is intending to publish Liber A later this year.